III:06:00 Missing Residential Student Notification Procedure

 To establish policy and procedures in compliance with Section 488 of the Higher Education Act of 2008 for the MTSU community regarding the reporting, investigation and required emergency notification when a Residential Student is deemed to be missing.

-While the scope of policy and procedures is directed primarily to Residential Students and the staffs of the Division of Student Affairs and University Police, all members of the academic community, students, faculty, staff, and administrators, share the responsibility of reporting to designated university officials when they believe that a student is missing.
+While the scope of this policy and these procedures are directed primarily to Residential Students and the staffs of the Division of Student Affairs and University Police, all members of the academic community, students, faculty, staff, and administrators, share the responsibility of reporting to designated university officials when they believe that a student is missing.

 A. Residential Student - For purposes of this policy, a Residential Student is a student who resides in any on-campus student housing facility that is owned or controlled by the University who is currently enrolled at the University.